-The Chinook School Division is proud to serve Southwest Saskatchewan's 6200 students in 60 schools, with 1125 collegial and student centered teachers and support staff.
+The Chinook School Division is proud to serve approximately 6000 students in 62 Southwest Saskatchewan schools, with 1125 collegial and student centered teachers and support staff.
 We are a vibrant, progressive division in a vibrant and vast area in the province of Saskatchewan.

 We are best known for our geographical wonders, our friendly communities, and our innovation and leadership in education.
 Located in the midst of our newly formed division are the Cypress Hills and Saskatchewan Landing Provincial Parks, the Great Sand Hills, Scotty the T-Rex, and the Grasslands National Park.